zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 </TabItem>
 </Tabs>

-You can head over to the [Network Explorer](https://devnet-avail.polygon.technology/#/explorer), and the recent event list should list your transaction.
+You can head over to the [Avail Explorer](https://testnet.polygonavail.net/#/explorer), and the recent event list should list your transaction.
 You can click on the event and expand it to check out the transaction details.